1. How often will I get a gas bill?

 Yes, as long as your household is eligible.
 However, if the bill is not in your name, you must provide a letter, signed and dated, from the person whose name is on the bill, and the letter must explain why the bill is in their name.

-22. I have two gas bills in my name for two separate households.
+22. I have two utility bills in my name for two separate households.
 Can both households receive LIHEAP grants?

 Yes, as long as both households are eligible.
 However, for the household in which you do not live, you must provide a letter, signed and dated, explaining why the bill is in your name.

-22. I rent my home and the gas bill is not in my name, but heating costs are included in my rent.
+22. I rent and the gas bill is not in my name, but heating costs are included in my rent.
 Can I still get a LIHEAP grant?

 Yes, as long as your household is eligible.
 The grant you receive will be half the amount, but will be sent to you directly.
 However, you will need to include a copy of your lease when you apply.